Vanguard Investor UK review 2025 – is it the best in the market?

 Conclusion

 Vanguard Investor has been a game-changer for the industry and it has sparked a price war amongst platforms.
 It also means that fund managers have to justify their more expensive annual management charges by providing additional performance.
-Vanguard Investor is the cheapest way to invest in Vanguard funds if you have less than £96,000.
+However, the introduction of a minimum fee of £4 per month from January 2025 has meant that beginner investors and those with smaller portfolios may have to look elsewhere for cheaper Vanguard alternatives.
+Vanguard Investor is still the cheapest way to invest exclusively in Vanguard funds if you have less than £96,000.
 However, if you want to invest more than £96,000 (even over time) it is currently cheaper to use Interactive Investor* to buy Vanguard funds if you are investing via a Stocks and Shares ISA or general account.
 You can also use Interactive Investor to invest in a SIPP.
 It charges £12.99 per month via its Pension Builder plan meaning you would need to invest over £104,000 to make a saving.
 Another advantage of using Interactive Investor is that you can invest in thousands of unit trusts, investment trusts ETFs and shares (Vanguard only offers you access to their own 86 funds/ETFs).

 If you want to run your investments yourself strategically then you are still better off using a fund platform with a wide range of funds on offer, but perhaps investing in any Vanguard funds via Vanguard Investor.
 You can see our analysis of the best investment platforms here.
 While Hargreaves Lansdown remains the UK's most popular investment platform, Interactive Investor remains the obvious choice in this instance, with iWeb being a consideration if you are not interested in platform size, usability or additional tools and insight.